skirmess/chat-color-sync/ChatColorSync/readme.txt

 *** Changelog

+Version 7
+ * Replaced static list of channels to sync with a function that gets all channels available and syncs all but REPLY.

 Version 6
  * Updated TOC for WoW 3.3
  * Added the new channels ACHIEVEMENT, GUILD_ACHIEVEMENT, PARTY_LEADER, TARGETICONS to the sync list.